Anime-influenced animation: Television

-The Legend of Vox Machina, based on the web series Critical Role, is reminiscent of an isekai work.
-The animation also adds as plentiful anime elements and references, especially using them into the character design, action sequences, and reaction shots.
-The series also includes a few notable references to the Dragon Ball franchise being added.
-Additionally, many of the voice actors have voiced roles in actual anime projects.
-Released on Amazon Prime Video, it is written by Jennifer Muro, and animated by Titmouse, Inc, a studio of which is already noted for creating other anime-based works.

 Film

-Even though it derived from an American comic strip, Little Nemo: Adventures in Slumberland was animated by the Japanese company Tokyo Movie Shinsha and thus is often considered an anime film, although it was a joint production of Japanese and American animators and production companies.
+Even though it was derived from an American comic strip, Little Nemo: Adventures in Slumberland was animated by the Japanese company Tokyo Movie Shinsha and thus is often considered an anime film, although it was a joint production of Japanese and American animators and production companies.
 Despite being infamously trapped in development hell for much of the 1980s, many notable people were involved with the film's production at some point before dropping out, with the workers coming from Disney, Lucasfilm, Warner Bros.
 Animation, and Studio Ghibli.
-Those who expressed interest in or were involved at some stage of the film's development included George Lucas, Chuck Jones, Ray Bradbury, Isao Takahata, Brad Bird, Jerry Rees, Chris Columbus, Ken Anderson, Frank Thomas, Oliver Johnston, Paul Julian, Osamu Dezaki, Andy Gaskill, Roger Allers, the Sherman Brothers (Richard M. Sherman and Robert B. Sherman), Hayao Miyazaki (who was working at TMS at the time), and Gary Kurtz.

 The production on The Animatrix began when the Wachowskis visited some of the creators of the anime films that had been strong influences on their work, and decided to collaborate with them.
-After the success of The Animatrix, companies such as Lionsgate, Warner Bros., DC Entertainment, Sony Pictures, Legendary Television, Skydance Television, Disney+, Netflix, Lucasfilm, 343 Industries, and Amazon Prime Video all decided to take advantage of its success by using other films and comics to make their own adaptations directly influenced by Japanese animation or have also been done in an anthology format, such as Hellboy Animated, Van Helsing: The London Assignment, Revisioned: Tomb Raider, Batman: Gotham Knight, Ultraviolet: Code 044, Halo Legends, Underworld: Endless War, Love, Death & Robots, Pacific Rim: The Black, Bright: Samurai Soul, Star Wars: Visions, What If?, The Boys Presents: Diabolical, Terminator Zero, and Predator: Killer of Killers.

-Universal Home Video and Japanese animation studio Gonzo even personally tried to replicate the same animation process that was used from The Animatrix, which led to the creation of Gankutsuou: The Count of Monte Cristo and The Chronicles of Riddick: Dark Fury.
-The two projects were notably produced through collaborations with Mahiro Maeda and Peter Chung, both of whom had worked in The Animatrix.
+Warner Bros.
+Home Video, Universal Home Video, and Japanese animation studio Gonzo, among others even personally tried to replicate the same animation process that was used from The Animatrix, which led to the creation of Batman: Gotham Knight, Halo Legends, Gankutsuou: The Count of Monte Cristo and The Chronicles of Riddick: Dark Fury.
+The two projects were notably produced through collaborations with Mahiro Maeda, Yoshiaki Kawajiri, and Peter Chung, all three of whom had worked in The Animatrix.